Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Disclosure risks measure

+We note that some attribute disclosure risks for variables containing geographic information proposed in previous works focus on distance between the synthesized location and the true location.
+For every record, \citet{WangReiter2012} reported a Euclidean distance $R_1$ between the intruder's guess of the longitude and latitude and the actual longitude and latitude, and then reported the count $R_2$ recording the number of actual cases in circle centered at the actual longitude and latitude with radius $R_1$. \citet{Paiva2014SM} reported a Euclidean distance measure between the true location $\mathbf{y}_i$ and the guess $\mathbf{y}^{\ast}$ with the maximum posterior probability of record $i$.
 Because the county label in the CE data sample is treated as categorical, and moreover because of little geographic information this variable carries, as discussed in Section \ref{intro:CEdata}, measuring a Euclidean distance between the true county label and the synthesized county label for record $i$ is not feasible.
-We, therefore only consider the number of exact attribute disclosures in Equation (\ref{eq:ExactAttributeDisclosure}).
+Therefore, we only consider the number of exact attribute disclosures in Equation (\ref{eq:ExactAttributeDisclosure}).
 Our measure for attribute risk is composed as the sum of exact attribute disclosures for all records, and an exact attribute disclosure for record $i$ is declared when the synthesized county label category is the same as the county label category in the original data.
 We construct our definition for attribute risks to be consistent with that for identification risks, where both produce file-level measures of risk designed to help reporting agencies assess the overall risk associated with the potential release of the synthetic data.
-The same procedure is used to generate minimum and maximum attribute disclosure risks as for the identification disclosure risks.